ragardner/tksheet/docs/DOCUMENTATION.md

     - `1` will force the return of a single list as opposed to a list of lists.
     - `2` will force the return of a list of lists.
 - `convert` (`None`, `Callable`) can be used to modify the data using a function before returning it.
 The data sent to the `convert` function will be as it was before normally returning (after `ndim` has potentially modified it).
-- `widget` (`object`) is the reference to the original sheet which created the span (this is the widget that data is retrieved from).
+- `widget` (`Any`) is the reference to the original sheet which created the span (this is the widget that data is retrieved from).
 This can be changed to a different sheet if required e.g. `my_span.widget = new_sheet`.

 Some more complex examples of data retrieval: